hazelcast/hazelcast-simulator/README.md

 Please update archetypeVersion to the Simulator version you are using.

 Once the project is created and you have updated the generated test to do something more sensible, execute:
 ```
 mvn clean install
 ```

-And go to the workDir.
-The 'run.sh' script will copy the jars from your project from the '../target/' directory into the 'workDir/upload'.
+And go to the `workdir` where you will find a `run.sh` The `run.sh` script will copy the jars from your project from the `../target/` directory into the 'workDir/upload' and then calls the coordinator to run the test.
 The coordinator will then automatically copy the jars to the remote agent(s) when a test is executed.

-After the 'run.sh' script is executed, a directory with timestamp like '2017-07-13__09_18_26' is created.
-This directory contains all the logging and performance related information from the tests executed.
+After the `run.sh` script is executed, a directory with timestamp like `2017-07-13__09_18_26` is created.
+This directory contains all the logging and performance related information from the test(s) executed.

-To generate a performance diagrams, execute
+To generate the performance diagrams, execute:
 ```
 benchmark-report 2017-07-13__09_18_26
 ```
-And a report directory is created with many diagrams.
+And a `report` directory is created, containing many diagrams.

 # Customizing your Simulator Setup